-The remainder of the County's revenue comes from several sources, among which are prior-year recoveries, contract disencumbrances, tobacco settlement securitization proceeds, interest payments on outstanding tax liens, investment income, miscellaneous revenues and special taxes.
+The remainder of the County's revenue comes from several sources, among which are prior-year recoveries, contract disencumbrances, interest penalties on delinquent taxes, investment income, miscellaneous revenues and special taxes.
 These include the off-track betting tax, the hotel/motel occupancy tax and the motor vehicle registration surcharge.